semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/scanning-projects-with-multiple-lock-files.md

 tags:
   - GitHub Actions
   - Lock files
-description: Scanning projects with multiple lock files in GitHub Actions
+description: Scanning projects with multiple lock files: a Maven example
 ---

-# Scanning projects with multiple lock files in GitHub Actions
+# Scanning Apache Maven projects with multiple lockfiles

 Your project may have many modules, each with a dependency descriptor file; for example, `pom.xml` if Maven is used as a build dependency tool.
-This [project](https://github.com/finos/legend-engine) complies with the above description.
+This [project](https://github.com/r2c-CSE/legend-engine) complies with the above description.
 In this case, Semgrep will run a successful supply chain scan of all the lock files, one per module, if they are correctly generated.

 ## Generating lock files as the previous step